OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ## Installing a new add-in

-Outlook Web App on send functionality requires that add-ins are configured for the send event types (see sample scenario later in this document).
-Newly installed Outlook Web App on send add-ins will only be executed for users who are assigned an Outlook Web App mailbox policy that has *OnSendAddinsEnabled flag* set to **true**.
+Outlook Web App on send functionality requires that add-ins are configured for the send event types.
+Newly installed Outlook Web App on send add-ins will only be executed for users who are assigned an Outlook Web App mailbox policy that has *OnSendAddinsEnabled* flag set to **true**.

+  > **Note:** For scenario and cmdlets examples, see **Examples 1, 2 and 3** below.

-To install a new add-in run the following Exchange Online PowerShell commands.
+To install a new add-in, run the following Exchange Online PowerShell commands.

 ```
 $Data=Get-Content -Path '.\Contoso Message Body Checker.xml' -Encoding Byte –ReadCount 0 New-App -OrganizationApp -FileData $Data -DefaultStateForUser Enabled
 ```

+> **Note:** To learn how to use remote PowerShell to connect to Exchange Online, see [Connect to Exchange Online PowerShell](http://go.microsoft.com/fwlink/p/?LinkId=396554).

 ## Enable or disable on send add-in functionality

-This section gives examples of commands to run for various scenarios.
-It also list the types of mailboxes that are currently not supported.

-### Enable on send add-in functionality

 By default the on send add-in functionality is disabled.
-Administrators can enable the functionality as required by executing the following Exchange Online PowerShell commands.
+Administrators can enable the functionality as required by executing specific Exchange Online PowerShell cmdlets.
+This section provides:

+1. sample cmdlets for various scenarios related to enabling or disabling on send add-in functionality.
+2. list of mailbox types that are currently not supported.

 ### Mailbox type restrictions

-Outlook Web App on send functionality is only supported for user mailboxes.
+The Outlook Web App on send functionality is only supported for user mailboxes.
 Currently the functionality is not supported for the following mailbox types:

 1. Shared mailboxes
 2. Offline mode
 3. Modern Group mailboxes

 Outlook Web App won't allow sending if the Outlook Web App on send add-in feature is enabled for the above mentioned mailbox types.
-In cases where a user is responding in a modern group mailbox the add-ins won't be executed and the message will be allowed.
+In cases where a user is responding in a modern group mailbox, the add-ins won't be executed and the message will be allowed.

 ### Example 1: Enabling on send add-ins for all users